 How Medical Billing Service Charges Are Determined?

 Most medical billing service charges have a combination of one-time expenditures and ongoing payments.
-These upfront expenses can include training, setup, administration, licensing, other services, and ongoing costs consisting of software subscriptions, minimum monthly rates for use, or collection rates calculated on a flat or percentage basis.
+These upfront expenses can include training, setup, administration, licensing, and ongoing costs consisting of medical billing software subscriptions, minimum monthly rates for use, or collection rates calculated on a flat or percentage basis.

 1. One-time Fees